FAANG/dcc-documentation/docs/api/validation.md

 The validation results may contain errors and warnings.
 Before proceeding to submission step, errors need to be fixed, but addressing the warnings is not mandatory for submission.

-If you choose an annotated file type response, you can see the errors and warnings highlighted on the excel file as shown below -
+If you choose an annotated file type response, you can see the errors and warnings highlighted on the excel file as shown below.

 <p style="text-align: center; margin: 15px 0;">
   <img src="../../img/val_err_annot.png" width="45%" />
   <img src="../../img/val_warn_annot.png" width="45%" />
 </p>

-The errors and warnings in JSON format response looks like this -
+The errors and warnings in JSON format response are displayed as shown below.

 <p style="text-align: center; margin: 15px 0;">
   <img src="../../img/val_err_json.png" width="75%" />